Updated February 2020

 - Providing a volunteer-led Information Point at the Royal Shrewsbury Hospital to give information and signposting about support and services, and to support the work of the Eye Care Liaison Officer

-- Providing information to the Sensory Impairment Team at Shropshire Council to maintain the accuracy of the registers of blind and partially sighted individuals living in Shropshire
+- Providing information to the Sensory Impairment Teams at Shropshire Council and Telford & Wrekin Council to maintain the accuracy of the registers of blind and partially sighted individuals living across Shropshire

 - In partnership with RNIB, delivering free, informal, community-based ‘Living with Sight Loss’ courses which help people to adjust to their sight condition, increase independence and boost confidence.